-➤ General improvements in streamflow, due to favorable natural fluctuations, exemplified by relatively high base-flow conditions between 1995 and 2012 and high precipitation in 2017 and 2019.

-- ➤ District and SWRCB rules to actively manage the rate and distribution of groundwater extractions and direct surface diversions within the basin, coupled with changes to Cal-Am's operations at LPD, the increased availability of ASR in the summer, and extensive conservation measures, all help provide increased streamflow. - ➤ Restoration and stabilization of the lower Carmel River's stream banks, providing improved riparian habitat (tree cover/shade along the stream, an increase in woody debris and the associated invertebrate food supply) while preventing erosion of silt/sand from filling gravel beds and pool. - ➤ The removal and restoration of the San Clemente Dam and Reservoir improved passage and habitat values for adults and juvenile fish. - Extensive juvenile steelhead rescues by the District over the last 31 years, now totaling 465,729 fish through 2020. - Rearing and releases of rescued fish from the SHSRF of 100,615 juveniles and smolts into the river and lagoon over the past 24 years (17 years of operation), at sizes generally larger than the naturally reared fish, which could enhance their ocean survival.
+- General improvements in streamflow, due to favorable natural fluctuations, exemplified by relatively high base-flow conditions between 1995 and 2012 and high precipitation in 2017 and 2019. - District and SWRCB rules to actively manage the rate and distribution of groundwater extractions and direct surface diversions within the basin, coupled with changes to Cal-Am's operations at LPD, the increased availability of ASR in the summer, and extensive conservation measures, all help provide increased streamflow. - Restoration and stabilization of the lower Carmel River's stream banks, providing improved riparian habitat (tree cover/shade along the stream, an increase in woody debris and the associated invertebrate food supply) while preventing erosion of silt/sand from filling gravel beds and pool. - The removal and restoration of the San Clemente Dam and Reservoir and other barriers improved passage and habitat values for adults and juvenile fish. - Extensive juvenile steelhead rescues by the District over the last 32 years, now totaling 73,690 fish through 2021. - Rearing and releases of rescued fish from the SHSRF of 105,616 juveniles and smolts into the river and lagoon over the past 25 years (18 years of operation), at sizes generally larger than the naturally reared fish, which could enhance their ocean survival.